geopm/geopm/service/docs/source/overview.rst

     :alt: Topology Encapsulation Diagram
     :align: center

-The various layers of hardware in a system are described as *domains* in GEOPM terminology.
+We refer to the different hardware layers within a system as *domains*.
 GEOPM has support for the following domains:

 * Board
 * Package